 Check the nutrition facts and charts on cat food’s label: as a rule, they provide recommendations for cats with average weight and activity level.

-If you have an indoor cat that doesn’t move much, reduce the portion or shift to low-carb nutrition options.
+If you have an indoor cat that doesn’t move much, reduce the portion or shift to low-carb food options.

 On the contrary, outdoor cats and active pets might get a somewhat higher amount of calories – they will be burnt throughout the day.